jcha0713/korean-spell-checker-raycast/README.md

 ## How to install

-Install raycast, and visit [extension store](https://www.raycast.com/store) to download it.
+Install raycast, and visit the [extension store](https://raycast.com/jcha0713/korean-spell-checker) to download it.

 ## Check Korean Spelling